Kanda09/Workshop-Godot/Initiation-Godot.md

 First, create a new player node for the player, to do so we suggest you to take a look at `CharacterBody2D`, it has everything you want :3.

-Name this node, `Player` (It will be simpler to handle it).
+Name this node, `Player` (It will be easier to handle it).

 The node `Player` is named *root node*, every node that you want for the player **must** be a child/sub-child of this node

-Create a child node to the node `Player` and choose a collision node (we let you figure it out which one :D), and choose a Rectangle Shape for this node.
+Create a child node to the node `Player` and choose a collision node (we will let you figure out which one :D), and choose a Rectangle Shape for this node.

 Now let's take a look at the 2D view of godot:

 ![](img/godot-rectangle-shape.png)

-Here you can manipulate and move you collision shape as you wish !
+Here you can manipulate and move your collision shape as you wish !

 #### Sprite Player

 Our player is really ugly when we think about it.

-Yeah, I know, what player you're asking ?
+Yeah, I know. "what player" you're asking ?

 You're right, a collision shape cannot represent how **Magnificient** our player can be !

-So let's try to change his look a little bit !
+So let's try to change its look a little bit !

-Add the to `Player` a `AnimatedSprite2D` node and select the spritesheet you want !
+Add to the `Player` an `AnimatedSprite2D` node and select the spritesheet you want !

 Yes, as we are really good people, we did not choose to steal other's work...